pivotal/docs-tap/getting-started/iterate-new-app-vscode.hbs.md

 The following steps enable Live Update for your application:

+1. To begin Live Updating the workload on the cluster, do one of the following:

-1. On the left side of the **Explorer** tab in VS Code, right-click any file under the application name `tanzu-java-web-app` and select `Tanzu: Live Update Start` to begin Live Updating the workload on the cluster.
+   - In the **Explorer** view in the left Side Bar, right-click any file under the application name `tanzu-java-web-app` and click `Tanzu: Live Update Start`.

+   - Right-click the `tanzu-java-web-app` in the **TANZU WORKLOADS** section of the **Explorer** view and click `Tanzu: Live Update Start`.

-1. Alternatively, from the Command Palette (⇧⌘P on Mac and Ctrl+Shift+P on Windows) type in and select `Tanzu: Live Update Start`, or right-click the `tanzu-java-web-app` in the **TANZU WORKLOADS** panel and select `Tanzu: Live Update Start`.
+   - From the Command Palette, ⇧⌘P on Mac and Ctrl+Shift+P on Windows, type in and select `Tanzu: Live Update Start`.

    You can view output from Tanzu Application Platform indicating that the container is being built and deployed.

-   - The status of Live Update is reflected in the **TANZU WORKLOADS** panel under the `tanzu-java-web-app` workload entry.
-   - You can also see `Live Update starting...` in the status bar at the bottom right.
+   The status of Live Update is reflected in the **TANZU WORKLOADS** view under the `tanzu-java-web-app` workload entry.
+You can also see `Live Update starting...` in the status bar at the bottom right.
-   - Live update can take 1 to 3 minutes while the workload deploys and the Knative service becomes available.
+   Live update can take 1 to 3 minutes while the workload deploys and the Knative service becomes available.

    >**Note** Depending on the type of cluster you use, you might see an error similar to the following:
    >